tw-in-js/twind/docs/architecture.md

 #### preflight

 > Add global styles before first rule is injected

-> **default**: tailwind preflight
+- defaults to tailwind preflight

-- boolean
+- boolean `false` to disable
-- function - allow to use a different reset
+- function to use a different reset

 ```js
 interface Preflight {